fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

    [Aperture Cloud](https://app.fluxninja.com/sign-up).
 2. There are two ways you can sign up --

-   - using your Google account
+   - Using your Google account
-   - using your email address.
+   - Using your email address.
 We recommend using your work email — it keeps work and life separate.

    ![Sign up](./assets/sign-up.png)